lcorr8/qarma/README.md

 <!-- GIF?
 Image? -->

-Qarma is an online platform to report and retrieve lost and found objects for travelers abroad.
+Qarma is an online platform to report and retrieve lost & found objects for travelers abroad.

 Frontend: HTML, CSS, JavaScript <br>
 Backend: Ruby on Rails